mathigon/textbooks/content/functions/content.md

 Using coordinate systems, it is also very easy to check whether a relation is many-to-many, or one-to-many.
 The many-to-one and many-to-many graphs have [[at least one | no]] points that share an x-value.
 The one-to-one and one-to-many graphs have [[no | at least one]] points that share an x-value.

 Go through the coordinate system from left to right, and check if there are any two points connected by a vertical line.
-This means that they share the same x-value, so the relation is not many-to-one.
+This means that they share the same x-value, so the relation is not many-to-one or many-to-many.
 This is called the vertical line test.
 The graphs that share an x-value seem like they could have a vertical line that connects [[two or more | none]] of their points.

 ::: column(width=350)